ankit8866/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 Google QUEST QnA Labeling
-- Predicted target values of 30 labels for each question-answer pair which were imported from various StackExchangeproperties.
+- Predicted target values of 30 labels for each question-answer pair which were imported from various StackExchange properties.
-- Used NLP to preprocess, clean the data after which I applied DecisionTreeRegressor, linear support vector machineetc. algorithms and choose the best based on their accuracies.
+- Used NLP to preprocess, clean the data after which I applied DecisionTreeRegressor, linear support vector machine etc. algorithms and choose the best based on their accuracies.

 Food Delivery Time Prediction